oracle/python-oracledb/doc/src/user_guide/tuning.rst

   .. code-block:: python

       cur = connection.cursor()

       cur.arraysize = 1

       cur.execute("select * from MyTable where id = 1"):
       row = cur.fetchone()
       print(row)

+The following table shows the number of round-trips required to fetch various numbers of rows with different ``prefetchrows`` and ``arraysize`` values.

+.. list-table-with-summary::  Effect of ``prefetchrows`` and ``arraysize`` on the number of round-trips
+    :header-rows: 1
+    :class: wy-table-responsive
+    :align: center
+    :summary: The first column is the number of rows used for the example.
+The second column is the prefetchrows value.
+The third column is the arraysize value.
+The final column shows how many round-trips it would take to fetch all data from the database.

+    * - Number of rows
+      - ``prefetchrows``
+      - ``arraysize``
+      - Round-trips
+    * - 1
+      - 2
+      - 100
+      - 1
+    * - 100
+      - 2
+      - 100
+      - 2
+    * - 1000
+      - 2
+      - 100
+      - 11
+    * - 10000
+      - 2
+      - 100
+      - 101
+    * - 10000
+      - 2
+      - 1000
+      - 11
+    * - 10000
+      - 1000
+      - 1000
+      - 11
+    * - 20
+      - 20
+      - 20
+      - 2
+    * - 20
+      - 21
+      - 20
+      - 1

 Application Default Prefetchrows and Arraysize Values
 +++++++++++++++++++++++++++++++++++++++++++++++++++++